-This item installs the BroadCom® BCM4401 driver to support 10BASE-T/100BASE-TX networking.
+On Fast Ethernet models, this item installs the BROADCOM® BCM4401 drivers to support 10BASE-T/100BASE-TX networking.

 Important note on BCM4401 LAN controller

 If you installed the BCM4401 controller drivers, the default setting, Wake Up Frame, allows system wake-up from S1, S3, and S4 sleep modes.
 If you wish to wake-up the system from S5 mode (shut down mode), you must manually change the Wake-On-LAN settings to Magic Frame.